aekazakov/genome-depot/user.md

 ## Conserved operon

 A conserved operon app displays the result of operon comparative analysis.
 To build a conserved operon, at first, the app selects an eggNOG family for each gene in the operon at the lowest taxonomic level, so only closest homologs are selected for the analysis.
 Next, a database search identifies all operons that include members of the selected eggNOG families.
 Genes from these operons are collected for functional profiling.
 The resulting conserved operon page has three parts: taxonomic profile, functional profile and a list of operons.
-The taxonomic profile is a sunburst chart similar to the chart on the <genomes list pages> with operons or genes in outermost sectors.
+The taxonomic profile is a sunburst chart similar to the chart on the genomes list page with operons or genes in outermost sectors.
 The functional profile is a treemap chart displaying functional annotations of all genes in the conserved operon.
 The operon list contains links to all operons and all genomes in the conserved operon with the location and the number of genes for each operon.

 ![Operon functional profile](assets/images/funcprofile.png "Operon functional profile")